mmbman/Katagiri/1980-07-12-Karma-Conclusion.md

 #### 15:45

 Don’t misunderstand.
 If you understand human life according to karma which never disappears, at that time people fall into pessimism or fatalism.
 But I don’t think so.
 That’s why yesterday I said that karma is sort of just energy.
 Because without karma, you cannot get into human life.
-Karma is *samskaras* according to twelvefold causation: this is the very basic human movement which leads you to get into the gate of the human world.
+Karma is *samskaras* according to Twelvefold Causation: this is the very basic human movement which leads you to get into the gate of the human world.
 So that is just like *vitality* in life.
 You don’t know what [it is], but already you are there, you are in the human world.

 Why are you born as an American?
 Why was I born as a Japanese person?
 I don’t know.
 Why is my mouth just like this? *[Laughter.]* I don’t know.
 Someone asked me why my mouth is like this.
 I don’t know. *[He laughs.]* Why are you born in the world as an American?
 Same question.
 But already you are here; already there is your presence.
 So why?
 It’s very common: [it is the] vitality of life.
 That vitality of life is just energy.